crawl/qw/README.md

 This rcfile is elliptic's DCSS bot "qw", the first bot to win DCSS with no human assistance.
 A substantial amount of code here was contributed by elliott or borrowed from N78291's bot "xw", and many others have contributed as well.
-The bot is now maintained by the dcss devteam.
+The bot is now maintained by the DCSS devteam.
 Please post bug reports as issues on the official crawl qw repository:

 https://github.com/crawl/qw/issues/new

-The current version of qw can start as any species/background combination and has some basic grasp of how many of the gods work (see qw.rc for configuration details).
-Note though that most spells and racial abilities aren't used, and qw is not very good at most combos!
-Historically, its best 3-rune combo was DFi^Makhleb, which managed a winrate of about 15% in offline testing.
-As of 0.29-a, it hasn't managed to win with combos like GrFi^Oka, MiFi^Oka, GrBe, or MiBe, but it has gotten to Vaults:5 with a couple of these combos.
-It can optionally try to get more runes, with its preferred combo for that being GrFi^Okawaru, converting to TSO after Slime.
-The 15-rune winrate for this build was about 1% before the Hell rework in 0.28.
+The current version of qw can play most species and background combinations in a melee-focused way and has some basic grasp of how many gods work (see qw.rc for configuration details).
+Note though that most spells and racial abilities aren't used, and qw is not very good!
+It can win games with 3 runes for combos like GrBe, and we try to maintain qw so it can continue to play and win the current version.
+See `??qw` in the LearnDB for a list of its current and past achievements as well as its limitations.

-Future work on qw will focus on the fundamentals of improving its winrate, mostly likely through better using of throwing and evocables, particularly versus nasty summoners.

 ## Running on remote DCSS server
 * Please make sure you have permission to run a bot on your server of choice!